benjamin-asr/benjamin-asr.github.io/docs/Train-Neural-Network.md

 # ENN

 ENN generates neural network model from ENN samples.
-ENN samples are cepstrums that were normalized and aligned to a single word saved as a simple 40x40 binary array.
+ENN samples are Cepstrums that were normalized and aligned to a single word saved as a simple 40x40 binary array.

 we feed this to a convolutional neural network followed by a fully connected layer to detect out of vocabulary words.

-ENN is an optional feature that brings more accuracy and let you leave the system on always, so you dont need to say wake up words.
+ENN is an optional feature that brings more accuracy and let you leave the system on always, so you don't need to say wake up words.

 ENN user interface includes these main tabs: